Chili Public Library

 Frederick Douglass Community Library

-Established in 1986, Frederick Douglass Community Library has served the community from its original location.
+Established in 1986, the Frederick Douglass Community Library has served the community from its original location.
 Previously named Highland Branch, it was renamed in 2016 to honor the most influential civil and human rights advocate of the 19th century who once lived where the library now stands.
 Read more about Douglass’ rural Rochester home.

-Lincoln Branch
+Lincoln Branch Library

-Fun fact, the Lincoln Branch is home to the largest collections of books and films in Spanish in the RPL system, and many of its staff members are bi-lingual.
+Established in 1994, the Lincoln Branch Library has served the community from its original location.
+Fun fact: the Lincoln Branch is home to the largest collections of books and films in Spanish in the RPL system, and many of its staff members are bi-lingual.
 In addition, Lincoln offers the only Toy Library in the county.
-Not only can you borrow directly from the branch, but you can also look at their collection online and place a hold or transfer, just like books and other media.
-On top of that, they offer a 2500 sq. ft. play space for young children to interact with other children and with their caregivers.
+You can borrow directly from the branch or look at their collection online and place a hold or transfer, just like books and other media.
+On top of that, they offer a 2500 sq. ft. play space for young children to interact with other children and their caregivers.

-Winton Branch
+Winton Branch Library

-Established in 1966, Winton Branch Library has served the community from its original location.
+Established in 1966, the Winton Branch Library has served the community from its original location.
 There is an outdoor reading garden with a meandering path and bench seating.

 Find a wealth of resources online at Monroe County Library System.